-MX Switch Types
+MX Switch Types – Which Should You Choose?

 There are 4 main types of MX switches from Cherry typically used in gaming keyboards.
 Which one is best generally depends not only on the game you play, but also your typing style.
 For a quick look at the differences between these switches just take a look at this matrix by Ripster:

 As you can see red cherry switches don’t require a lot of force or put out a lot of feedback while a black switch will require more force and a blue cherry will put out much more sound.
 Because they don’t have to completely bottom out, blue switches are usually the best for typists.
 Keep in mind that the sound is important especially in a work environment where your clicks can sound like a slamming door after a few hours.
 Trust me, I’ve been there!

 Some other things to consider which are not on this chart are that the black switch makes it easier to double-click because the actuation and release points are in the same position.

 Not included in this graph is the new Cherry MX Speed or silver switches.
 It’s a lot like the reds except with a lower actuation point.
 For me personally, I notice very little difference between the two.

 Which mechanical keyboard switch is the most popular?